Van Carrying 12 Children Rolls Over In I-87 Crash In Hudson Valley: Driver Ticketed

 The van was carrying 16 people total—the driver and 15 passengers, including 12 children ranging in age from 1 to 12 years old, according to authorities.

-Members of the New Windsor Fire Department rescued a trapped woman from the front seat of the van, who was then airlifted to Westchester Medical Center with non-life-threatening injuries.
+Members of the Vails Gate Fire Department rescued a trapped woman from the front seat of the van, who was then airlifted to Westchester Medical Center with non-life-threatening injuries.

 The driver and four of the children were taken to Garnet Health Medical Center, while the remaining passengers were transported to St. Luke’s Hospital, all with non-life-threatening injuries.